 Upon completion of the course students will be able

--To examine Modern Greek Literature of the 11th-18th centuries in its engagement with aesthetic, cultural, political and social questions of the era.
+-To examine Modern Greek Poetry of this period in its engagement with aesthetic, cultural, political and social questions of the era.

--To determine approaches and organize readings in major writers and texts of the Modern Greek Literature.
+-To determine approaches and organize intensive readings in texts chosen to represent the period.

 Course Content (Syllabus)

 This course provides an introduction to Modern Greek Poetry from 1914 to the present.
 The central aim is an initial presentation and approach to the work of major poets who lived and made their first appearance during this period.
 Each teaching unit consists in studying poets and their texts, emphasizing matters of form while contextualizing them in the historical framework of Modern Greece.
 This way, students will be able to get the overall picture of the period’s poetic production in relation to the social, political, cultural context that fostered the life and work of the poets as well as literary institutions such as generations, schools, trends, movements, literary magazines.